AntiCope/meteor-rejects/README.md

 # How to use
 - Download the latest [release](/../../releases/download/latest-1.17/meteor-rejects-addon-0.0.4.jar) of this mod from the releases tab.
 - Put it in your `.minecraft/mods` folder where you have installed Meteor.

+*Note: It is recommended to use the [latest dev build](https://meteorclient.com/download?devBuild=latest) of meteor while using rejects*

 # Features
 ## Modules